ndjamenamarmon/chaicms/README.md

 - [ ] More robust user authentication with invite links, etc
 - [ ] Look into using Hooks
 - [ ] Build a REST API with Express to handle all CRUD actions
+- [ ] Change sidebar to slide in menu